townmath/cisp400-reader/_sources/function-intro/scope.rst

    void func () {
      assert (n == 3);          // only name 'n' in scope is the global one }

+It is important to remember that global variables are exactly that -- global.
+They are visible everywhere in every scope.
+Once created, there is no way to make a global variable go away.
+And since there is only 1 "global scope" it is easy to accidentally create name conflicts with variables in local scopes.
+This is one of (but not only) reason why global variables are considered something to avoid on most programming projects.

 .. admonition:: Macro assert